ReactPoland/create-redux-app/README.md

 ## Why Use This?

-**If you’re getting started** with React, use `create-react-app` to automate the build of your app.
+**If you’re getting started** with React Redux, use `create-redux-app` to automate the build of your app.
 There is no configuration file, and `react-scripts` is the only extra build dependency in your `package.json`.
-Your environment will have everything you need to build a modern React app:
+Your environment will have everything you need to build a modern React Redux app:

-* React, JSX, and ES6 support.
+* React Redux, JSX, and ES6 support.
 * Language extras beyond ES6 like the object spread operator.
 * A dev server that lints for common errors.
 * Import CSS and image files directly from JavaScript.